 Failure Modes

-Thread Stripping (Parent Material)
+Thread Stripping (Parent Material; Internal Threads)

-Thread stripping occurs when the axial fastener load exceeds the shear capacity of the threads cut into the parent material — the material the fastener threads into, not the bolt itself.
+Thread stripping occurs when the axial fastener load exceeds the shear capacity of the threads cut into the parent material; the material the fastener threads into, not the bolt itself.
 The shear area is modeled as a cylinder at the pitch diameter with height equal to the engagement length.
 This failure mode dominates at short engagement lengths and produces a load that grows linearly with engagement.

 Bolt Tensile Failure